mucommander/mucommander/package/readme.txt

 New features:
 - Add support for SMBv2
-- Add support for RPM
+- New archive formats: RPM, cpio

 Improvements:
 - Symbolic links are extracted properly from zip archives to the local file system.